ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Run with ``-vvv`` to display more detailed information.

-To list a specific collection, pass a valid fully qualitifed collection name (FQCN) to the command ``ansible-galaxy collection list``.
+To list a specific collection, pass a valid fully qualified collection name (FQCN) to the command ``ansible-galaxy collection list``.
 All instances of the collection will be listed.

 .. code-block:: shell